 When Summerpointe Resorts needed quick and cost-effective conversion of its old wedding chapel into a restaurant/bar, expanded convenience store and quick service counter, they turned to The Korte Company.

-Working with a window between the day after Superbowl weekend and Memorial day, this project took their 2,500 square-foot chapel and combined it into the convenience store and quick service counter area to expand the food and beverage offerings of the resort.
+Working with a window between the day after Superbowl weekend and Memorial Day, this project took the 2,500 square-foot chapel and combined it into the convenience store and quick service counter area to expand the food and beverage offerings of the resort.

-Keeping in line with their Tahitian style the interior finishes included; rich woodwork throughout including the floors, folding doors and the new bar.
-A new expansive bar top hosted the relocation of 5 stand-alone gaming machines that provided a more welcoming area for their guests to scratch their gambling itch.
+Keeping in line with their Tahitian style, the interior finishes included rich woodwork throughout including the floors, folding doors and bar.
+A new expansive bar top hosted the relocation of five stand-alone gaming machines that provided a more welcoming area for their guests to scratch their gambling itch.
 The reflected ceiling was highly stylized with palm fronds designs and decorative fans with matching frond fan blades throughout the seating area.